danielpaulus/quicktime_video_hack/README.md

 This repository contains all the code you will need to grab and record video and audio from your iPhone or iPad without needing one of these expensive MacOS X computers :-D It probably does something similar to what `QuickTime` and `com.apple.cmio.iOSScreenCaptureAssistant` are doing on MacOS.
+Currently you can use it to create a h264 file and a wave file so you can watch and listen what was happening on your device.
+I am finishing up and RTP implementation so you can live watch and hear your device.
-Currently you can use it to create a h264 file that is playable with VLC and watch a recording of your devices screen :-D If you want to contribute to code or documentation, please go ahead :-D
+If you want to contribute to code or documentation, please go ahead :-D

 ## 2. Technical Docs